Should Christians be Concerned about A.I?

 When we wisely choose to limit our exposure to the hooks of Satan (like Daniel did) we too, thrive in a hostile culture.
 God gifts us with supernatural insight and we spread the influence of the gospel in our own dark culture and we get the high and holy honor of being a critical part of God’s redemption process in this world (Matthew 28:19-20).

-Spiritual Warfare Series- What’s up with the Shoes of the Gospel of Peace?
+How the Shoes of the Gospel of Peace Work-

 In your hearts honor Christ the Lord as holy, always being prepared to make a defense to anyone who asks you for a reason for the hope that is in you; yet do it with gentleness and respect- 1st Peter 3:15 ESV

-Most church people tend to think of mission in terms of traveling to a foreign country for the purpose of doing service projects and/or converting people to Christianity.
+It’s a heavy word, especially for Christians.
+Most Christians tend to think of mission in terms of traveling to a foreign country for the purpose of doing service projects and/or sharing the gospel.

 There is nothing wrong with thinking about mission in those terms.